keides2/roam-research-mcp-enterprise/README.md

 14. `roam_remember`: Add a memory or piece of information to remember.
 (Internally uses `roam_process_batch_actions`.)
 15. `roam_recall`: Retrieve all stored memories.
 16. `roam_datomic_query`: Execute a custom Datomic query on the Roam graph for advanced data retrieval beyond the available search tools.
+17. `roam_markdown_cheatsheet`: Provides the content of the Roam Markdown Cheatsheet resource, optionally concatenated with custom instructions if `CUSTOM_INSTRUCTIONS_PATH` environment variable is set.
-17. `roam_process_batch_actions`: Execute a sequence of low-level block actions (create, update, move, delete) in a single, non-transactional batch.
+18. `roam_process_batch_actions`: Execute a sequence of low-level block actions (create, update, move, delete) in a single, non-transactional batch.
 Provides granular control for complex nesting like tables.
 (Note: For actions on existing blocks or within a specific page context, it is often necessary to first obtain valid page or block UIDs using tools like `roam_fetch_page_by_title`.)

 **Deprecated Tools**:
 The following tools have been deprecated as of `v.0.30.0` in favor of the more powerful and flexible `roam_process_batch_actions`: